alpyurtsever/SketchyCGAL/README.txt

         A.Yurtsever - J.A.
 Tropp - O. Fercoq - M. Udell - V. Cevher
 ---------------------------------------------------------------------------

-This toolbox includes the source code for the numerical experiments in [YTFUC2019].
+This toolbox includes the source code for the numerical experiments in our paper.

 Please follow <https://github.com/alpyurtsever/SketchyCGAL> for the updates.

-Please contact "alp.yurtsever@epfl.ch" or "alpy@mit.edu" for your questions and feedbacks.
+Please contact "alpy@mit.edu" or "alp.yurtsever@epfl.ch" for your questions and feedbacks.

 ---------------------------------------------------------------------------